There's one thing we know for sure: our Upper School students work hard.

 The Harkness Method is about students having a voice, Barefoot says.
 "It’s an academic voice, it’s a cerebral voice that they get to practice using before they are really asked to used that voice like they do in the adult world every day.
 This [type of learning] is another level of ownership.
 You can blame no one other than yourself as a student for not getting what you need from the material.
 You are driving the whole ship.
 This is why this method is transformative."

-If you have questions about the Harkenss Method and its implementation at The Burlington School, please contact Dr. Jenny Sabin, The Burlington School's Academic Dean at email@example.com.
+If you have questions about the Harkness Method and its implementation at The Burlington School, please contact Killian Barefoot, The Burlington School's Upper School Academic Dean at email@example.com.